Moving frames and prolongations of real algebraic actions: Some terminology and basic facts sect-terminology

 Let a locally compact Hausdorff topological group $G$ act on a set~$X$.
 Give $G^\times:=G\backslash\{1_G\}$ the relative topology inherited from $G$.
 For all $x\in X$, let $G_x^\times:=(\Stab_G(x))\backslash\{1_G\}$ be the $G^\times$-stabilizer of $x$.
 Let $S\subseteq X$.
 We will say that {\bf$S$ has bounded $G^\times$-stabilizers} if the union $\displaystyle{\bigcup_{s\in S}\,G_s^\times}$ is a precompact subset of~$G^\times$.

 We will use the term {\bf real algebraic variety} to mean the $\R$-points of an $\R$-variety.
 It is given its locally compact second countable Hausdorff topology induced by the standard locally compact second countable Hausdorff topology on $\R$.
-A real algebraic variety will be called {\bf smooth} if its Zariski closure is a smooth $\R$-variety all of whose irreducible components have the same dimension.
-Any smooth real algebraic variety is naturally a $C^\omega$ manifold.

 Throughout this note, the terms open, closed, locally compact, precompact, connected, locally closed and constructible are all used to refer only to Hausdorff topologies.
-Notions related to Zariski topologies will be adorned with $\R$, {\it e.g.}, $\R$-open, $\R$-closed, etc.
+Notions related to Zariski topologies will be adorned with $\R$, {\it e.g.}, $\R$-open, $\R$-closed, $\R$-closure, {\it etc.}

 Let $Z$ be a real algebraic variety.
-A subset $S$ of $Z$ is {\bf real algebraic} if it is the $\R$-points of an $\R$-closed subset of the Zariski closure of $Z$; then $S$ is a closed subset of $Z$.
+Then $Z$ will be called {\bf smooth} if its $\R$-closure is a smooth $\R$-variety all of whose irreducible components have the same dimension; in this case, $Z$ is naturally a $C^\omega$ manifold.
+A subset $S$ of $Z$ is {\bf real algebraic} if it is the $\R$-points of an $\R$-closed subset of the $\R$-closure of $Z$; then $S$ is a closed subset of $Z$.
 The collection of real algebraic subsets of $Z$ has the DCC under inclusion.
-A subset of $Z$ is {\bf affine open} if it is the $\R$-points of an $\R$-open affine subset of the Zariski closure of~$Z$.
+A subset of $Z$ is {\bf affine open} if it is the $\R$-points of an $\R$-open affine subset of the $\R$-closure of~$Z$.
 A subset $S$ of $Z$ is {\bf semialgebraic} if, for every affine open subset $Z_0$ of $Z$, the coordinate image (in real Euclidean space) of $S\cap Z_0$ is semialgebraic.
 Semialgebraic subsets are always constructible.
 The Tarski-Seidenberg Theorem implies that any countable semialgebraic subset is finite.

 Let $X$ and $Y$ be real algebraic varieties.
-A function $f:X\to Y$ is {\bf real algebraic} if $f$ is the $\R$-points of an $\R$-morphism from the Zariski closure of $X$ to the Zariski closure of $Y$.
-Such a function is always $C^0$ and, if $X$ and $Y$ are smooth, then it is a $C^\omega$ function.
+A function $f:X\to Y$ will be said to be {\bf real algebraic} if $f$ is the $\R$-points of an $\R$-morphism from the $\R$-closure of $X$ to the $\R$-closure of $Y$.
+A real algebraic function $f:X\to Y$ is always $C^0$ and, if $X$ and $Y$ are smooth, then $f$ is $C^\omega$.
 If $f:X\to Y$ is real algebraic, then, for all $y\in Y$, the fiber $f^{-1}(y)$ is a real algebraic subset of $X$.
-The image, under such a function $f$, of any semialgebraic subset of $X$ is, by Tarski-Seidenberg, a semialgebraic subset of~$Y$.
+The image, under a real algebraic function $f$, of any semialgebraic subset of $X$ is, by the Tarski-Seidenberg Theorem, a semialgebraic subset of~$Y$.

 Let $Z$ be a real algebraic variety and let $z\in Z$.
 Give $Z\backslash\{z\}$ the relative topology inherited from $Z$.
 Generally, $Z\backslash\{z\}$ is not a real algebraic subset of $Z$.
 However, by algebraic localization, $Z\backslash\{z\}$ naturally has a real algebraic variety structure that is compatible with its relative topology and such that the inclusion map $Z\backslash\{z\}\to Z$ is real algebraic.